 You will study a diverse range of subjects related to understanding yourself and others emotionally, psychologically, physically, spiritually and socially.
 You will learn how to communicate in a therapeutic way and to support and assist people to self-manage their recovery.

 Second & Third Year

-Further clinical placements will also occur each year.
+Further practice placements will also occur each year.

 Assessment is through a combination of end-of-trimester exams and continuous assessment, including assessment of performance on clinical placements.

 * Please Note: Curriculum may be subject to change in line with NMBI Nurse Registration Programmes Standards and Requirements.